FR-BEZ-AOSC/helm-charts/README.md

-# charts
+# Helm Znuny

-Helm charts repositories
+This repository contains the Helm charts used to deploy docker-znuny.